 - Follow-up care after radiation therapy

 How does radiation therapy work?

 Unlike chemotherapy, which exposes the whole body to cancer-fighting drugs, in most cases, radiation therapy is a local treatment.
 It’s aimed at and affects only the part of the body being treated.
-The goal of radiation treatment is to damage as many cancer cells as possible, with little harm to nearby healthy tissue.
+The goal of radiation treatment is to damage cancer cells, with as little harm as possible to nearby healthy tissue.

-Some treatments involve radioactive substances that are given in a vein or by mouth.
-In that case, the radiation does travel throughout the body.
+Some treatments use radioactive substances that are given in a vein or by mouth.
+In this case, the radiation does travel throughout the body.
 But for the most part, the radioactive substance collects in the area of the tumor, so there’s little effect on the rest of the body.

 Last Medical Review: 06/30/2015